 - 1. Blocked Call Rate: Number of failed attempts per one hundred (100) call attempts in each quarter. - 2.
 Call Abandonment Rate: The number of calls abandoned prior to connecting with a customer service representative divided by the total number of calls delivered into the customer service representative queue per one hundred (100) calls delivered to the CSR Queue. - 3.
 Percent of Calls Meeting Hold Time Standard: The percentage of calls whose hold time is less than or equal to 30 seconds. - 4.
 Average Speed of Answer: The average amount of time that all calls waited in queue before being connected to a live voice customer service representative.
 This measure is an aggregate statistic of the Hold Time measure. - 5.
 Excessive Hold Time Threshold: This measure is calculated as the average hold time (i.e. the Average Speed of Answer) plus two standard deviations to provide the hold time threshold for callers with the longest hold times (i.e. callers in the top ~4%). - 6.
-Average CSR Productivity: The actual number of calls handled in the quarter (i.e. Calls Successfully Delivered to a CSR) divided by the "Expected Number of Calls Handled in the Quarter" which provides actual CSR productivity as a proportion of theoretically expected CSR productivity. - 7.
-CSR Active Time: The "Total CSR Active Call Center Response Time in Hours" divided by the "Call Center Sign in Hours" which provides the percentage of total sign-in time spent plugged in, logged in, handling calls, making outgoing calls, or in the after-call work state.
+Average CSR Productivity: The actual number of calls handled in the quarter (i.e. Calls Successfully Delivered to a CSR) divided by the "Expected Number of Calls Handled in the Quarter" which provides actual CSR productivity as a proportion of theoretically expected CSR productivity.

-- 8. Percent of Callbacks Resolved in a Timely Manner: Percentage of Calls requiring Callbacks that were Resolved within Five (5) Business Days. - 9.
+- 7. Percent of Callbacks Resolved in a Timely Manner: Percentage of Calls requiring Callbacks that were Resolved within Five (5) Business Days. - 8.
 Occupancy Rate: Occupancy is the percent of time CSRs were plugged-in, logged-in, handling calls, making outgoing calls, or in the after-call work state.